Mennonites in Bolivia

-The Mennonites in Bolivia are among the most traditional and conservative of all Mennonite denominations in Latin America.
+The Mennonites in Bolivia are among the most traditional and conservative of all Mennonite denominations in America.
 They are mostly Russian Mennonites of Frisian, Flemish, and Prussian descent.
-As of 2013, there were about 70,000 Mennonites living in Bolivia; that population has grown to around 150,000 as of 2023.
+As of 2023, there were about 150,000 Mennonites living in Bolivia.

 History

 Origins

 In the early-to-mid 16th century, Mennonites began to move from the Low Countries to the Vistula delta region, seeking religious freedom and exemption from military service.
 There they gradually replaced their Dutch and Frisian languages with the Plautdietsch dialect spoken in the area, blending into it elements of their native tongues.
 The Mennonites of Dutch origin were joined by Mennonites from other parts of northern Europe.

 In 1772, most of Poland Mennonites' land in the Vistula area became part of the Kingdom of Prussia in the first of the Partitions of Poland.
 Frederick William II of Prussia ascended the throne in 1786 and imposed heavy fees on the Mennonites in exchange for continued military exemption.